 What is the cause of this?

-- Use times of crisis to re-evaluate automation initiatives at your company.
+- Use COVID-19 as an opportunity to re-evaluate automation tools at your company.

 Very few people saw the economic and business ramifications of a global pandemic coming.
-However, there are many other more localized situations that can create similar problems for your company or region, so use this time as an opportunity to future proof your operations against unexpected challenges.
-Start by evaluating existing processes, paying particular attention to information bottlenecks, customer pains, or areas where employees are spending the majority of their time on manual work.
+However, there are many other more localized situations that can create similar problems for your company or region.
+Use COVID-19 as a jump start to evaluate your existing operations and ensure your company is prepared for unexpected challenges or crises that may arise in the future.